deanrad/rxfx/service/README.md

 Part of the [𝗥𝘅𝑓𝑥](https://github.com/deanrad/rxfx) family of libraries.

 30 years after `setTimeout` introduced the world to the asynchronous nature of JavaScript, effect execution is still clumsy at best, and broken in many cases.
-And none of the popular front-end solutions (Angular, React, RxJS) present a complete solution that deals with all the concerns of async effects in a framework-agnostic way.
-Still lacking are:
+And none of the popular front-end solutions (Angular, React, RxJS) present a complete solution that deals with all the concerns of async effects in a framework-independent way.

 - Error handling that is predictable, and does not compromise the integrity of the app the more effects you add.
 - Automatic `loading`/`active` state tracking.